 660 Central Ave

-Sometimes simplicity is key, and no restaurant does “simple” quite like Ted Peter’s.
-Known for their no-nonsense slabs of smoked fish, the classic spot takes a similar approach to hot dogs.
+Sometimes simplicity is key, and no restaurant does “simple” quite like Ted Peters.
+Known for its no-nonsense slabs of smoked fish, this longtime classic also keeps its hot dogs just as straightforward and satisfying.
+It’s easy to see why it remains one of the best restaurants in town.

 Served on a toasted bun with condiments on the side, Ted Peter’s gives its meat plenty of room to shine.
 And—with perfectly crispy skin and incredible thickness—shine it certainly does.